mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 ![Add Azure Infrastructure Provider Form](/ksphere/kommander/1.1.0-beta/img/add-azure-infrastructure-provider.png)
 <br />_Add Azure Infrastructure Provider Form_

 - Enter a name for your infrastructure provider.
-Consider choosing a name that matches the Azure user.
+Select a name that matches the Azure user.
 - Use the values assigned when you created the service principal above:
   - Fill in Client ID with the `APP_ID` value.
   - Fill in Client Secret with the `PASSWORD` value.